JAC-CS-Game-Programming-Fall22/Notes/0-Pong.md

 }
 ```

-When a player reaches the maximum score, the game state transitions to "done" and we produce a victory screen in `render()`:
+When a player reaches the maximum score, the game state transitions to "victory" and we produce a victory screen in `render()`:

 ```javascript
 else if (gameState === 'victory') {